MahinMuhammad/Technonext-PhotoGallery/README.md

-# Technonext-PhotoGallery
+# Technonext-PhotoGallery (PicBook)

-This an app that presents photos in a Gallary like approach.
-(Development on going)
+This is an iOS photo gallery app built with SwiftUI.
+It presents photos in a grid, allows opening them in full-screen with zooming, and supports saving and sharing.

+## Features Implemented

+- Photo grid view using data from [Picsum API](https://picsum.photos/).
+- Full-screen photo viewer with pinch-to-zoom.
+- Networking with URLSession.
+- Combine framework used for handling async network calls (Specifically in Image loading).
+- Image caching for better performance and for no internet usage.
+- API response caching to reduce repeated network calls and for no internet usage.
+- Save photo to device in JPEG format.
+- Share photo using iOS native share sheet.
+- Multiple build configurations (Dev, Staging, Prod) with separate schemes, bundle IDs, and display names.

-### Environments & Build Configurations
+## Environments & Build Configurations

 This project includes three build configurations and matching schemes to model real-world environments: